aalhuz/navex/README.md

 # Step 2: concrete exploit generation #
 Prerequisites: Deploy on a server (e.g., localhost) the applications that Step 1 found vulnerabilities in them (not all the applications that you have tested).
 Read more about this under "setup" in the evaluation section of our paper.
  Xdebug for trace generation is required too.
 We have used version 2.5.2 in our evaluation.
 Xdebug and its installation instructions are at https://xdebug.org/.
-Additionally, (Narcissus installation)

-In this step, Navex crawls an application to construct a navigation graph (Neo4j graph).
+In this step, Navex crawls web applications to construct their navigation graphs (Neo4j graph).

 ## The Navigation graph setup ##